The Healthy Markets Leadership Team

 Tyler Gellasch is a financial services policy professional and securities lawyer with senior-level public and private sector experience.
 Gellasch’s public service included five years in the US Senate, first as Counsel for securities, banking, and tax matters for Senator Carl Levin (D-MI), and later as Senior Counsel to the Permanent Subcommittee on Investigations (PSI).
 Gellasch was intimately involved in drafting several high-profile pieces of legislation, including the Volcker Rule provisions of the Dodd-Frank Act, the crowdfunding provisions of the JOBS Act, and the securities law provisions of the STOCK Act.
 He also assisted with several Senate hearings and reports, including a landmark hearing in December 2010 on the stability and integrity of the US capital markets and a hearing and report in November 2014 on banks’ involvement with physical commodities.
 Gellasch’s government service also included a year as Counsel to then-new SEC Commissioner Kara M. Stein, whom he advised on equities and fixed income market reforms, the Volcker Rule, derivatives reforms, corporate disclosure reforms, Regulation A, Regulation D, and other matters.
 In private practice, Gellasch has served as a General Counsel for WR Hambrecht + Co., as well as associate at Mayer Brown LLP and Morgan, Lewis & Bockius, LLP.
 Gellasch is Founder of Myrtle Makena, LLC, a consulting firm, where he counsels clients on a variety of capital markets issues.

 Dave Lauer is a technologist and trading expert who is routinely asked to provide views to regulators, members of Congress, and the press.
 Lauer has designed and built the infrastructure that underpins several modern electronic trading systems and previously worked as a quantitative analyst and trader on high-frequency trading desks.
-Lauer is Co-Founder & CTO of KOR Group LLC, where he specializes in market structure and technology.
 Lauer's current work focuses on scalable technology, predictive analytics, complex systems design and consultation for organizations working to better understand and navigate modern equity markets.
 Lauer sits on several for-profit and non-profit boards, including as Independent Director for Aequitas.

 Christopher Nagy, Co-founder and Board Member

-Christopher Nagy is a 30-year veteran of Wall Street with deep trading and US market-structure expertise.
-Currently, Nagy serves as Co-Founder & CEO of KOR Group LLC, a market structure analytics and advisory firm.
-Nagy previously was a managing director of order routing and market-data strategy at TD Ameritrade where his responsibilities included developing and implementing best execution, routing technology and execution analytics, as well as developing routing and execution strategy.
-During his 12+ years with TD Ameritrade, Nagy also co-headed the firm’s government relations efforts.
-Prior to his time at TD Ameritrade, Nagy worked with US Bank, MJK and Shearson Lehman Brothers.
+Christopher Nagy is a 30-year veteran of Wall Street with a deep understanding of trading and US market-structure.
+Currently, Nagy serves as Founding Principal of KOR Group LLC, a regulatory market structure consulting firm.
+Nagy previously was a managing director of order routing and market-data strategy at TD Ameritrade where his responsibilities included developing and implementing best execution, routing technology and execution analytics.
+During his tenure with TD Ameritrade, Nagy also co-headed the firm’s government relations efforts.
+Previously, Nagy worked with firms such as US Bank, MJK and Shearson Lehman Brothers.
 Nagy has served on a multitude of industry committees and exchange boards, including the Philadelphia Stock Exchange Board as off-floor Vice Chairman, NYSE AMEX Options Exchange Board, Nasdaq Quality of Markets Committee, Security Traders Association Trading Issues Committee, Options Industry Council Roundtable, and former chair of the SIFMA Options Committee.
 Nagy has held FINRA Series, 4, 7, 24, 53,55, 63 Licenses, and is a graduate of the Securities Industry Institute Wharton Program.

 Joseph Engelhard, Board Member